 GEM allows mathematically talented students to progress faster than they would in a regular program.
-GEM students in Grade 6 complete a pre-Algebra curriculum.
-Grade 7 students take the high school equivalent course of Algebra I Honors.
-Grade 8 students take the high school equivalent course of Geometry Honors.
+GEM6 students (in Grade 6) complete a compacted course addressing benchmarks from Grades 6, 7, and 8.
+GEM7 students take the high school equivalent course of Algebra I Honors.
+GEM8 students take the high school equivalent course of Geometry Honors.
 For additional information, visit browardschools.com/gem.